Updated October 11, 2017

 Selecting the right data transfer method

-The following diagram visualizes the problem of getting data into Cloud Storage.
+The following diagram shows each of the methods for transferring data into Cloud Storage.

 - The x-axis represents how accessible or "close" the data source is to GCP.
 In this context, a source with an outstanding internet connection is a small distance away, while a source with no internet connection is distant.